-Church Development Project - 2018
+Church Development Project - 2021

 We want to provide the facilities to make the church more suitable to meet the needs of our community in the 21st century.
-We successfully bid for a Big Lottery grant to do the necessary preparation work and to get feedback.

 Our ideas include a toilet, refreshment facilities, some more flexible seating, improvements to accessibility and heating.
-We have consulted the Diocesan Advisory Committee (we need DAC approval and a formal faculty to make changes to the church).

 Thanks to a second grant from the National Lottery Community Fund we have been working our way through various processes to get the approvals and permissions that we need.
 This has involved some survey work, consultations and feedback from Historic England, the Society for the Protection of Ancient Buildings, the Victorian Society and the Diocesan Advisory Committee (DAC).
 We have also designed and obtained a licence for the drainage system from the Environment Agency.